Security: Case Study

 The most common credential exposure is not a sophisticated attack.
 It is a key that ended up somewhere it should not be: hardcoded in a script, passed as a command argument, committed to version control, or echoed into a log file.

-Single secrets file
+Canonical secrets file

 Excluded from version control

 The secrets file is excluded from git tracking and listed in .gitignore.
 But exclusion from the current state is not enough.
 The weekly audit scans git history to verify the file was never committed at any point.
 A key committed and then removed is still in the repository history.
+The secrets regex is scoped to [A-Z0-9_]+ to avoid false negatives on non-standard key names.

 Restricted command execution